 Say the secret word, and Bill Cosby rips your show off.

-An imitation of comedian Groucho Marx (1890-1977) in his role as host of the TV game show You Bet Your Life, which aired from 1950-1961.
-On each show there was a “secret word,” which, if spoken by a contestant, would earn them $100.
+An imitation of comedian Groucho Marx in his role as the host of the TV and radio game show You Bet Your Life, which aired from 1947-1960 on all three major radio networks at one time or another, and from 1950 to 1961 on NBC-TV (so it was on TV and radio simultaneously for ten years).
+Each episode had a “secret word,” and if a contestant unwittingly said the word, a small duck would drop down from the ceiling with a hundred-dollar bill in its beak as a reward.
 In 1992 comedian Bill Cosby launched his own version of the show; it lasted for less than one season.

 [Sung.]
 At Casino Royale …